clics/clics2/README.md

 for the [allenbai dataset](https://github.com/lexibank/allenbai).

-The datasets used for the CLICS application at http://clics.clld.org are listed in [datasets.txt](datasets.txt) - specifying exact versions - and can be installed wholesale via
+The datasets used in the paper are listed in [datasets.txt](datasets.txt) - specifying exact versions - and can be installed wholesale via

 ```shell
 $ pip install -r datasets.txt
 ```

+Note that these datasets are also available from (and archived at) the [CLICS community at ZENODO](https://zenodo.org/communities/clics).

 Once installed, all datasets can be loaded into the CLICS sqlite database running